-a headache that doesn't go away, even with painkillers
+a headache that doesn't go away, even with pain relief medication

 - dizziness or a feeling of unsteadiness (doctors call this vertigo).
 For example, you might feel clumsy when you walk - a sense of feeling separated from your body.
-For example, you might not feel 'connected' to your arms and legs.
-Doctors call this depersonalisation - fatigue (feeling tired) - memory problems - nausea and vomiting.
+For example, you might not feel "connected" to your arms and legs.
+Doctors call this depersonalization - fatigue (feeling tired) - memory problems - nausea and vomiting.
 This is more common in children with concussion - neck pain.
-This is more common in vehicle accidents than with a blow to the head - problems thinking clearly.
+This is more common in motor vehicle accidents than with a blow to the head - problems thinking clearly.
 For example, you might struggle to remember some words, solve problems, make plans, or pay attention for long.